rtomayko/time-8601/README.md

 Time::iso8601
 =============

+**THIS PROJECT IS UNDER CONSTRUCTION.
+NOTHING TO SEE HERE YET REALLY.**

 An efficient `Time::iso8601` implementation for Ruby.
 This doesn't implement all of ISO8601, only the simple format supported by ruby core's `time.rb`.
 These formats are accepted: